Postgraduate Modules

 (b) 12-hour module

-(e) Required by MTh (Pastoral Theology/Healthcare Chaplaincy), with sufficient numbers
+(d) Required by MTh Year 2 Programmes in Pastoral Theology, with sufficient numbers

 Click on the Red Module Titles for further information